nodejs/node/doc/api/vm.md

 The `vm` module enables compiling and running code within V8 Virtual Machine contexts. **The `vm` module is not a security mechanism.
-Do not use it to run untrusted code**.
+Do not use it to run untrusted code.**

 JavaScript code can be compiled and run immediately or compiled, saved, and run later.